-Photos that SELL: How to do a clothing line photoshoot
+Photos that SELL: How to do a clothing line photoshoot (with Ideas)

 So you’ve spent months designing the products and now you’re wondering how to do a professional (and successful) clothing line photoshoot.
 After all, when your potential customer can’t touch or try the clothing, your photoshoot is crucial to success.